Long County Vehicle Impound Guide

 Where Is Your Car?

 Finding your car is the first, crucial step.
-Because Long County has no incorporated cities, the arresting agency will likely be either the Long County Sheriff's Office or the Georgia State Patrol.
-Unfortunately, we do not yet have specific impound lot data for Long County.
+Because Long County has no incorporated cities, the arresting agency will likely be the Long County Sheriff's Office.
+Your vehicle could be stored at one of these locations:

 How to Find Your Vehicle

-- Reference your case number: Have your arrest paperwork handy.
-It will contain a case number, which will help them locate your vehicle information quickly.
+- Reference your booking number: Have your arrest paperwork handy.
+It will contain a booking number, which will help them locate your vehicle information quickly.

 What You Need to Retrieve Your Vehicle